-Octavia residents aged 16-24 years who are unemployed and not in full-time education can apply to join our annual apprenticeship scheme.
-Those who have completed a degree and are aged up to 25 can apply to join our paid internship scheme.
-Subject to funding every year, these schemes offer up to five young people the chance to work with Octavia for a year and study or train at the same time.
+Octavia has a range of apprenticeships and internships.
+People who are unemployed and not in full-time education can apply to join our annual apprenticeship scheme.
+Those who have completed a degree can apply to join our paid internship scheme.
+Subject to funding every year, these schemes offer people the chance to work with Octavia for a year and study or train at the same time.

-We have kick-started a lots of young careers into different industries and professions since the schemes began.
+We have kick-started lots of young careers into different industries and professions since the schemes began.
 We offer support and guidance along the way.